PaperMC/docs/CONTRIBUTING.md

 7. **Images**: Include images if necessary to illustrate concepts.
 Ensure the images are clear and relevant to the content.

-8. **Format Code**: After you've made changes, don't forget to run the formatting script with `yarn format`.
+8. **Format Code**: After you've made changes, don't forget to run the formatting script with `pnpm run format`.

 9. **Keep It Concise**: Write clear and concise sentences.
 Avoid unnecessary jargon and explanations.